Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 because `Room` contains [an `Arc`][`Arc`] over the real struct type).
 This is pretty small for an update.
-Not only it brings a small memory footprint, but it crosses the FFI boundary pretty easily, making it easy to map to other languages like Swift or Kotlin.
-Languages that provide UI components, like [SwiftUI] or [Jetpack Compose].
+Not only it brings a small memory footprint, but it crosses the FFI boundary pretty easily, making it easy to map to other languages like Swift or Kotlin - languages that provide UI components, like [SwiftUI] or [Jetpack Compose].

 [`Arc`]: https://doc.rust-lang.org/std/sync/struct.Arc.html